 - Find the location for the nearest batting cages and/or putt-putt course for a weekly family outing.

 - Put up a volleyball/badminton net in the backyard and have family/neighborhood tournaments.

 - Take a tennis racquet to the local park and hit balls off a wall – great for practice – and then use a regular tennis court.

 - Contact your local parks and recreation office for maps of the local bike trails.

 Weight bearing exercise is critical for the growth and development of a strong musculoskeletal system.
-Kids should be encouraged to engage in a wide variety of activities that challenge not only their body but their mind as well.
-For those who do not show and interest in organized sports leagues – strength training, racquetball, swimming are great ways to improve their fitness and their self confidence.
-Local recreation centers have a variety of inexpensive programming geared for kids that are challenging and age appropriate.
+Kids should be encouraged to engage in a wide variety of activities that challenge not only their bodies but their minds as well.
+For those who do not show an interest in organized sports leagues – strength training, racquetball and swimming are all great ways to improve their fitness and their self-confidence.
+Local recreation centers have a variety of inexpensive programming geared for kids that are challenging and age-appropriate.

-Hectic schedules often force families to fast food restaurants to save time.
+Hectic schedules often force families to eat in fast food restaurants to save time.
 Weekly meal planning can help reduce this tendency.
-Crock pots and grills are great tools for healthy and quick meals.
-Choose the meals and prepare the ingredients ahead of time and keep them in food storage containers.
-Make the kids responsible for some aspect of the meal and the clean up process.
+Crock-pots and grills are great tools for healthy and quick meals.
+Choose the meals, prepare the ingredients ahead of time and keep them in food storage containers.
+Make the kids responsible for some aspect of the meal and the clean-up process.
 This should save time and money and bring the family together as well.
 Do a little research, take a little time to prepare, and include the kids to allow them to give input on what they would like to try.
 Make time to be physically active!

 Nationwide Children’s Hospital Sports Medicine specializes in diagnosing and treating sports-related injuries in youth, adolescent, and collegiate athletes.
 Services are available in multiple locations throughout central Ohio.
 To make an appointment, call 614-355-6000 or request an appointment online.